-- 1.1 Qualifications of residency applicants will be evaluated by the residency program director (RPD) through an established, formal procedure that includes an assessment of the applicant's ability to achieve the educational goals and objectives selected for the program.
-Further, the criteria used to evaluate applicants must be documented and understood by all involved in the evaluation and ranking process. - Interpretation of Requirement 1.1: A formal, criteria-based process to evaluate and rank program applicants must be in place.
+1.1 Residency applicant qualifications will be evaluated by the residency program director (RPD) through an established, formal procedure that includes an assessment of the applicant's ability to achieve the educational goals and objectives selected for the program.
+Further, the criteria used to evaluate applicants must be documented and understood by all involved in the evaluation and ranking process.

+Interpretation of Requirement 1.1: A formal, criteria-based process to evaluate and rank program applicants must be in place.
 Possible criteria should include, but might not be limited to: assessment of the applicant's academic performance; attainment of appropriate knowledge, skills, attitudes, and abilities needed to achieve the stated educational goals and objectives selected for the residency program; and, letters of recommendation from faculty and employers.
 On-site personal interviews should be conducted.
-Ultimately, it is the responsibility of the RPD to assess the applicant's baseline knowledge, skills, attitudes, and abilities to determine that the applicant has met the qualifications for admission to the residency program. - 1.2 The resident should be a graduate of an Accreditation Council for Pharmacy Education (ACPE)-accredited Doctor of Pharmacy degree program. - Interpretation of Requirement 1.2: For PGY1 pharmacy residencies it is clear that the Doctor of Pharmacy degree provides the applicant with the level of knowledge, skills, attitudes and abilities needed to meet program requirements.
-However, it is permissible to accept applicants who have graduated from ACPE-accredited Bachelor of Science (B.S.) in pharmacy degree programs. - 1.3 The applicant must be licensed, or be eligible for licensure, in the state or jurisdiction in which the residency program is conducted.
-Consequences of failure to obtain appropriate licensure must be addressed as a policy issue by the organization conducting the residency. - Interpretation of Requirement 1.3: Since residency training is predicated upon accepting full responsibility and accountability for the care of patients, residents must obtain licensure to practice as a pharmacist, consistent with the requirements for pharmacists
+Ultimately, it is the responsibility of the RPD to assess the applicant's baseline knowledge, skills, attitudes, and abilities to determine that the applicant has met the qualifications for admission to the residency program.

+1.2 The resident should be a graduate of an Accreditation Council for Pharmacy Education (ACPE)-accredited Doctor of Pharmacy degree program.

+Interpretation of Requirement 1.2: For PGY1 pharmacy residencies it is clear that the Doctor of Pharmacy degree provides the applicant with the level of knowledge, skills, attitudes and abilities needed to meet program requirements.
+However, it is permissible to accept applicants who have graduated from ACPE-accredited Bachelor of Science (B.S.) in pharmacy degree programs.

+1.3 The applicant must be licensed, or be eligible for licensure, in the state or jurisdiction in which the residency program is conducted.
+Consequences of failure to obtain appropriate licensure must be addressed as a policy issue by the organization conducting the residency.

-- within the organization conducting the residency.
-Therefore, licensure must be obtained either prior to beginning the residency program or very soon afterwards. - 1.4 Individuals making application to residency programs that have applied for accreditation or that are accredited by ASHP must participate in and adhere to the rules of the Resident Matching Program (RMP) process as set forth in Rules for the ASHP Pharmacy Resident Matching Program.2
+Interpretation of Requirement 1.3: Since residency training is predicated upon accepting full responsibility and accountability for the care of patients, residents must obtain licensure to practice as a pharmacist, consistent with the requirements for pharmacists within the organization conducting the residency.
+Therefore, licensure must be obtained either prior to beginning the residency program or very soon afterwards.

+1.4 Residents making application to residency programs that have applied for accreditation or that are accredited by ASHP must participate in and adhere to the rules of the Resident Matching Program (RMP) process.